Selena Gomez Delivers Sweet Speech At Bodyguard’s Wedding

 Gomez also reportedly sang and danced at the reception, while playing with some of the younger children at the wedding.
 She was said to pose for photos with fans throughout the day as well.

 As previously reported by The Inquisitr, Selena Gomez has been busy this week.
-The singer/actress recently helped her close friend, Theresa Mingus, launch her brand new line of bathing suits, and Gomez even helped design them.
+The singer-actress recently helped her close friend, Theresa Mingus, launch her brand new line of bathing suits, and Gomez even helped design them.

-Selena reveals that she designed her suits to help cover up the scar she received after getting a kidney transplant back in 2017.
+Selena reveals that she designed her suits to help cover up the scar she received after getting a kidney transplant in 2017.
 Gomez required the surgery due to her battle with lupus.

 “I did have a really good time designing.
 It was fun.
 The design I did, one of them, it was the high-waisted one with the belt.
 I’ve had a kidney transplant and I like bathing suits that kind of cover where that’s been and make me feel comfortable,” Selena said of the bathing suits.

-It was Mingus, Gomez’s former assistant turned best friend, who donated the organ to her pal, and now the pair are closer than ever.
+It was Mingus, Gomez’s former assistant-turned-best friend, who donated the organ to her pal, and now the pair are closer than ever.

 “I met Theresa 5 years ago.
 We worked together and became best friends.
 She has taught me how to see life in a fun, carefree and uplifting way.
 She has shown me how to be a strong and fearless woman.
 She is beautiful, kind and smart.
 I saw how capable she was of achieving her dreams,” Gomez wrote along with a photo of the friends together one day before the swimsuit launch.